 HOW CAN I PROTECT MY FAMILY FROM CO POISONING?

 A CO Alarm is an excellent means of protection.
 It monitors the air and sounds a loud alarm before Carbon Monoxide levels become threatening for average, healthy adults.

-A CO Alarm is not a substitute for proper maintenance of home appliances.
-To help prevent CO problems and reduce the risk of CO poisoning: • Clean chimneys and flues yearly.
+- A CO Alarm is not a substitute for proper maintenance of home appliances To help prevent CO problems and reduce the risk of CO poisoning: Clean chimneys and flues yearly.
 Keep them free of debris, leaves, and nests for proper air flow.
-Also, have a professional check for rust and - corrosion, cracks, or separations.
-These conditions can prevent proper air movement and cause backdrafting.
-Never "cap" or cover a chimney in any way that would block air flow.
-Test and maintain all fuel-burning equipment annually.
-Many local gas or oil companies and HVAC companies offer appliance inspections for - a nominal fee. • Make regular visual inspections of all fuel-burning appliances.
+Also, have a professional check for rust and corrosion, cracks, or separations.
+These conditions can prevent proper movement and cause backdrafting.
+Never "cap" or cover a chimney in any way that would block air flow. - Test and maintain all fuel-burning equipment annually.
+Many local gas or oil companies and HVAC companies offer appliance inspections for a nominal fee - Make regular visual inspections of all fuel-burning appliances.
 Check appliances for excessive rust and scaling.
 Also check the flame on the burner and pilot lights.
 The flame should be blue.
-A yellow flame means - fuel is not being burned completely and CO may be present.
+A yellow flame means fuel is not being burned completely and CO may be present.
 Keep the blower door on the furnace closed.
 Use vents or fans when they are available on all fuel-burning appliances.
 Make sure appliances are vented to the outside.
-Do not grill or barbecue indoors, or in garages or on screen porches. - Check for exhaust backflow from CO sources.
+Do not grill or barbecue indoors, or in garages - or on screen porches.
+Check for exhaust backflow from CO sources.
 Check the draft hood on an operating furnace for a backdraft.
-Look for cracks on furnace heat exchangers.
-Check the house or garage on the other side of shared wall. - Keep windows and doors open slightly.
-If you suspect that CO is escaping into your home, open a window or a door.
+Look for cracks on furnace heat - exchangers.
+Check the house or garage on the other side of shared wall. • Keep windows and doors open slightly.
+If you suspect that CO is - escaping into your home, open a window or a door.
 Opening windows and doors can significantly decrease CO levels.
-In addition, familiarize yourself with all enclosed materials.
-Read this manual in its entirety, and make sure you understand what to do if your CO Alarm sounds.
-REGULATORY INFORMATION FOR SMOKE/CO ALARMS REGULATORY INFORMATION FOR CO ALARMS WHAT LEVELS OF CO CAUSE AN ALARM?
+In addition familiarize yourself with all enclosed materials.
+Read this al in its entirety, and make sure you understand what to do if your CO Alarm sounds.

+REGULATORY INFORMATION FOR

+SMOKE/CO ALARMS REGULATORY INFORMATION FOR CO ALARMS

+WHAT LEVELS OF CO CAUSE AN ALARM?
 Underwriters Laboratories Inc. Standard UL2034 requires residential CO Alarms to sound when exposed to levels of CO and exposure times as described below.
 They are measured in parts per million (ppm) of CO over time (in minutes).

-UL2034 Required Alarm Points\: - If the alarm is exposed to 400 ppm of CO, IT MUST ALARM BETWEEN 4 and 15 MINUTES. • If the alarm is exposed to 150 ppm of CO, IT MUST ALARM BETWEEN - If the alarm is exposed to 70 ppm if CO, IT MUST ALARM BETWEEN 60 and 240 MINUTES. - Approximately 10% COHb exposure at levels of 10% to 95% Relative Humidity (RH) IMPORTANT!
-CO Alarms are designed to alarm before there is an immediate life threat - Since you cannot see or smell CO, never assume it's not present An exposure to 100 ppm of CO for 20 minutes may not affect average healthy adults, but after 4 hours the same level may cause headaches - An exposure to 400 ppm of CO may cause headaches in average, healthy adults after 35 minutes, but can cause death after 2 hours.
+UL2034 Required Alarm Points\:

+- If the alarm is exposed to 400 ppm of CO, IT MUST ALARM BETWEEN 4 and 15 MINUTES.
+If the alarm is exposed to 150 ppm of CO, IT MUST ALARM BETWEEN 10 and 50 MINUTES. - If the alarm is exposed to 70 ppm if CO, IT MUST ALARM BETWEEN 60 and 240 MINUTES. - Approximately 10% COHb exposure at levels of 10% to 95% Relative Humidity (RH).

+The unit is designed not to alarm when exposed to a constant level of 30 ppm for 30 days.
+IMPORTANT!

+CO Alarms are designed to alarm before there is an immediate life threat.

+Since you cannot see or smell CO, never assume it's not present.
+An exposure to 100 ppm of CO for 20 minutes may not affect average, healthy adults, but after 4 hours the same level may cause headaches.

+• An exposure to 400 ppm of CO may cause headaches in average, healthy adults after 35 minutes, but can cause death after 2 hours.
 Standards: Underwriters Laboratories Inc. Single and Multiple Station carbon monoxide alarms UL2034.